dje-dev/Ceres/README.md

 1. The input preprocessing and output layers are simpler, with merely an embedding layer followed by normalization at input and simple FFN layers as output.
 The positional encoding takes the simple fo rm of one-hot vectors (for ranks and files).
 2. An added  NonLinear Attention (NLA) feature augments the dot product self attention mechanism by adding an additional linear mappings connected by a nonlinearity in the preprocessing of the K, Q and V matrices.
 It closely follows the idea as proposed in ["NEURAL ATTENTION: ENHANCING QKV CALCULATION IN SELF-ATTENTION MECHANISM WITH NEURAL NETWORKS
 "](https://arxiv.org/abs/2310.11398).
 [Tests](./images/NLA_performance.png) suggest it adds about 25 Elo for a cost of about 10% slowdown.
-3. The RPE feature of Lc0 is copied, except that only the K and Q parts are used (not V).
-Tests suggest this improves speed by about 10% with little or no loss of performance.
+3. Initially the RPE feature of Lc0 was copied, except that only the K and Q parts are used (not V).
+Subsequently (with the 512x25 net) the RPE was replaced with the prior Smolgen technique of Lc0 due to higher inference speed, thanks to the analysis of Kovax.
 4. A new second-order optimizer [SOAP](https://arxiv.org/abs/2409.11321) is used during training instead of Adam.
 Tests show that training convergence is sped up by about 30% (iterations) and 20% (wall-clock), with possibly superior performance at final convergence.
+5. Experiments and also theoretical analysis from the literature suggest the current generation of chess transformers may not have the optimal shape, in particular they could benefit from greater depth relative to width.
+This seems intuitively plausible given the
+"lookahead nature" of a sequential decision making process like Chess.
+See: [Scale efficiently...](https://arxiv.org/abs/2109.10686)" and [Depth to Width Interplay...](https://arxiv.org/abs/2109.10686).
-5. Auxiliary output heads of potential use for human interest or aiding search are available:
+6. Auxiliary output heads of potential use for human interest or aiding search are available:
     * value head uncertainty
     * policy head uncertainty
     * projected future game score volatility